-In addition to being untimely raised, NYNY's arguments are simply incorrect.
-NYNY's proposed interpretation contradicts the plain meaning of NRS 651.015(3), and this Court's prior interpretation of the statute which carves out two express exceptions to the rule that third-party wrongdoing is unforeseeable.
-Assuming that this Court would even entertain this new argument - or ultimately accept it - the argument lacks merit and should be rejected.
+express exceptions to the rule that third-party wrongdoing is unforeseeable.
+Should this Court entertain this new argument - or ultimately accept it - NYNY's argument lacks merit and should be rejected.
 Through its de novo review, the Panel followed the statutory framework, considered the totality of the facts, and considered the extensive (and largely undisputed) evidence of prior, similar incidents on NYNY's premises before concluding that the assault was foreseeable, and that NYNY had a duty to Appellants.
-Accordingly, even if this Court agrees that Appellants had to do something more than satisfy the express exceptions of NRS 651.015(3) to establish foreseeability, which it should not, the findings of foreseeability and duty in this case are fully supported by the record, and the petition should be denied.
+Accordingly, even if this Court agrees that Appellants had to do something more than satisfy the express exceptions of NRS 651.015(3) to establish foreseeability, which it should not, the findings of foreseeability and duty in this case are fully supported by the record, and the petition should be denied.1 incorrect.
+NYNY's proposed interpretation contradicts the plain meaning of NRS